-His research interests include the possibility and nature of philosophical anthropology, foundations of knowledge and morality, and the possible constitution of objectivity and universality for cognitive claims and value judgments.
-The topics of his published works include Descartes, Kant, Hegel, Brentano, Husserl, Taoism and Confucianism, relativity and relativism of knowledge and ethics.
+Professor Kim holds a baccalaureate and a doctorate from Brown and Harvard respectively.
+He has taught a broad range of courses including Ancient Philosophy, Modern Philosophy, Kant and Kantian Themes, 19th Century Philosophy, The Phenomenological Tradition, Epistemology and Metaphysics, East-West Comparative Philosophy, Foundations of Ethics, and Philosophy of Religion.
+He has been nominated for the Wittke Award for Excellence in Undergraduate Teaching thirteen times and won the Award once.
+His research interests include the possibility and nature of philosophical anthropology, foundations of knowledge and morality, and the possibility of constituting objectivity and universality for cognitive claims and value judgments.
+The topics of his published works include Plato, Descartes, Kant, Hegel, Brentano, Husserl, Taoism and Confucianism, relativity and relativism of knowledge and ethics.
 He served as department chair.
-He was a visiting professor at Yonsei University, Seoul, Korea.
+He was a visiting professor at Yonsei University, Seoul, Republic of Korea.

 Clark Hall 203B